agent007-cyber/genai-final_project/README.md

 ## step-3

-go to google ai studio and generate an api key and then paste the below command in the .env file which is required for the working of this project<br>
+next go to google ai studio and generate an api key and then paste the below command in the .env file which is required for the working of this project<br>
 GEMINI_API_KEY = your api key which you generated

 ## step-4